 River cruises that connect Porto to Régua / Pinhão

-This Douro river cruise consists of a combination of a train ride from Porto to Régua, Pinhão, Pocinho or Barca d’Alva, followed by a boat ride down the river, or the other way around (going up the river by boat and then getting back to Porto by train).
+This one day Douro river cruises consist of a combination of a train ride from Porto to Régua, Pinhão, Pocinho or Barca d’Alva, followed by a boat ride down the river, or the other way around (going up the river by boat and then getting back to Porto by train).

-Usually there are welcoming drinks and lunch being served on board, and there are also some programs that include a visit to a vineyard.
+Usually there are welcoming drinks and lunch being served on board of the one day Douro river cruises, and there are also some programs that include a visit to a vineyard.
 Therefore you need to spend some time to find the right tour operator & program that meets your expectations.

 This is the Douro river cruise that I like the least, for several reasons: